2iamhuyvu/jquery-backDetect/README.md

 ### Basic Usage

-Can append to any element, selector or class:
+Can append to any element or class:

 ``` html
 <script src='backdetect.jquery.js'></script>